 Development Studies combines political science, sociology and anthropology to provide an understanding of the principal ways in which critical social inquiry and participatory processes are applied to the design, implementation, monitoring and evaluation of development activities.
 It is inter-disciplinary understanding of theory and practice concerning the processes of development in the Third World, with a focus on Central Asia and the Middle East, China, Oceania, South and Southeast Asia.

 Several outreach activities are possible to organise for delivery on campus and off site, depending on staff availability and teaching/research schedules.
 Please be aware that the greater the lead in time you give us, the more likely it is that we can realise your project/ activity.
 These activities include introductory lectures, laboratory practicals, and voluntary work experience.
-We organise these on a case by case basis, so please get in touch with your query using the form below and we will do our best to accommodate your request.
+We organise these on a case by case basis, so please get in touch in the first instance and we will do our best to accommodate your request.